HOW TO: Visualize Your Data Easily with Databricks Dashboards (2025)

 Step 1—Log in to Databricks

-First, sign up or log in to your Databricks account.
+First, sign up or log in to your Databricks account and access your workspace.

 Step 2—Create a Databricks Cluster